Car Insurance With Points on Licence

 How Does Having Points on Your Licence Affect Car Insurance?

-To put it simply, having points on your driving license will result in car insurance being more expensive than it is for those without any points.
+To put it simply, having points on your driving licence will result in car insurance being more expensive than it is for those without any points.
 A driver with motoring offences will notice an increase in their car insurance premium, regardless of what that motoring offence is.
 This is because drivers convicted of motoring offences are more likely to make a claim on their car insurance and therefore policy providers increase the cost to reflect this risk.
 After all, they need to cover the likelihood of you making a claim.

 It’s not just the cost of the overall insurance policy that may be higher if you have points on your license, but also the excess.
-You may also find yourself having to pay a higher access in the event of a claim.
+You may also find yourself having to pay higher access in the event of a claim.
 Though you may be tempted to avoid telling insurers about any motoring convictions in order to keep costs down, this is not recommended.
 Failing to declare points on your license is an offence.